chadathid/hid-gatsby-starter-netlify-cms/src/pages/ui-shell/index.md

 ## **General Guidance**

-Footer guidance will change dependant on the product being developed For example a external website user will have different needs from a footer than an internal web application.
-Generally, the footer is NOT a catch all for anything you do not know where else to put.
-Since users rarely make it to the end of pages, it should be minimised to only the things users expect to find as in the items below.
+Footer guidance will change depending on the product being developed for example an external website user will have different needs from a footer than an internal web application.
+Generally, the footer is not a catch-all for anything you do not know where else to put.
+Since users rarely make it to the end of pages, it should be minimized to only the things users expect to find as in the items below.

-* Copyright (Be sure this is updated programatically to display the correct date at all times)
+* Copyright (Be sure this is updated programmatically to display the correct date at all times)
 * Link to Terms of Service
 * Link to Privacy Policy
 * Software version

-Less frequently used because it depends on platform and audience
+Less frequently used because it depends on the platform and audience.

 * Contact
 * Sitemap